jochym/qecalc/DOC/sphinx/quickTutorial.rst

 ---------------------

 QECalc offers a set of Quantum Espresso calculators, designed for various purposes.
 Each Calc is a list of tasks.
-Each task is executed sequantially after another on launch of a given Calc:
+Each task is executed sequentially after another on launch of a given Calc:

 .. figure:: ../overview_2.png